 Adoption can be long, complicated, and emotional.
 With the right preparation, gay adoption doesn't have to be overwhelming.
 Check out these guides, which help break down everything you need to know about adopting as a gay, bi or trans man.

-We’ve partnered with some of the most well-regarded and experienced adoption professionals in the country to create this overview of the Gay Adoption process.
-Watch these videos for a step-by-step overview of the gay adoption process, and then explore the rest of this page for more detailed info.
+Watch these videos for a step-by-step overview of the gay adoption process, and explore the rest of this page for more detailed information.

 Adoption is a wonderful way for queer men to build their families — but it can be a long, complicated process.
 It's important to be prepared!